 AQA GCSE foundation

 GCSE students will be focusing on the same topics as the entry level students, but extending their understanding further to work with more complex number operations such as indices.
-They will also work extensively with negative numbers and investigate the effects of multiplying and dividing by a negative, fractional or negative fractional number.
+They will also work extensively with solving problems involving algebra.

 Personal, Social, Health & Citizenship Education (PSHCE)

 This term our work in PSHCE will focus on relationships.
 We will begin by identifying and discussing the relationships that the pupils have with the people that are currently in their lives.
 We will discuss the importance of other people to us and identify why we are important in the lives of our friends and family.
 The learners will learn about healthy and unhealthy relationships and the dangers of being in an abusive relationship.
 We will identify the warning signs of abusive relationships and discuss where we can get help if we find ourselves in an abusive situation.
 As part of this module we will cover Sex and Relationships Education (SRE), including raising awareness of female genital mutilation (FGM).
 There will also be opportunities this term for the pupils to experience some of the pressures of parenting through the use of our baby simulation models.